What is Hospice Care?

-- Has a life-limiting illness (heart failure, kidney failure, lung disease, Alzheimers disease, Parkinson’s disease, liver disease, dementia, cancer, ALS, stroke or a general decline) that their medical provider feels qualifies them for the service.
+- Has a life-limiting illness that their medical provider feels qualifies them for Hospice Services.

-- The medical provider and our hospice medical director both sign that in their best judgment, if things continue as they have been, the person has six months or less to live.
+- The medical provider and hospice medical director both sign that in their best judgement, if things continue as they have been, the person has six months or less to live.

-- There is someone in the home who is willing and capable of providing care for the person who is sick, or if not, the person agrees that when it is not safe for them to stay at home alone they will go somewhere else to live, (i.e. nursing home or hospice house).
+- There is someone in the home who is willing and capable of providing care for the person who is sick, or if not, the person agrees that when it is not safe for them to stay at home alone they will go somewhere else to live, (i.e. facility or hospice residence).

 - It is never too early to ask about hospice care.

 What Services are Provided?

 Medicare, medical assistance, and most private insurance companies have a “hospice benefit” that covers 100%:

 - Service of the Hospice team consists of family physician, Hospice Medical Director, nurses and home health aides, Social Worker, Chaplain, and trained volunteers.